 - In a medium mixing bowl, stir together the oats, flour, brown sugar and salt.
 Mix in the Greek yogurt and melted butter.
 Stir until all of the flour is incorporated and the mixture is moistened throughout.

 - Dollop spoonfuls of the oat mixture over the strawberry-rhubarb filling and use your fingers to break up the mixture until it is evenly distributed (no need to pack it down).
 Bake for 50 to 55 minutes, or until the filling is bubbling around the edges and the top is turning lightly golden.
 Let the crisp rest for 5 to 10 minutes before serving.
 Serve with vanilla ice cream, I insist.

 - *The sweetness level of this crisp will depend on your fruit.
 Since rhubarb gets sweeter during the baking process, you can't really adjust for your desired sweetness before baking.
 My first crisp was just right with ⅓ cup honey and my second crisp was more tart.
 If you know you want your crisp to be on the sweet side, go with ½ cup honey.
 If your baked crisp is sour, keep in mind that serving with ice cream will temper the tartness.
 Add a drizzle of honey to the finished product if necessary.
 It will probably taste sweeter the next day.

 - To make this crisp gluten-free, use 1 cup certified gluten-free oats and ½ cup almond meal instead of the oat and flour mixture specified above.

 - Wait, what's arrowroot starch?
 Arrowroot starch is a great thickener to use in place of corn starch, which is often genetically modified.
 It’s gluten free, too.
-Look for it in the baking section of well-stocked grocery stores or buy it online.
+Look for it in the baking section of well-stocked grocery stores.